-A surprise inspection was conducted in the appellant's premises on 16-03-2016, jointly by the Section authorities and the APTS, Ernakulam unit.
+A surprise inspection was conducted in the appellant's premises on 16-03-2016, jointly by the Section authorities and the Anti Power Theft Squad Ernakulam unit.
 It was found that voltage of the 'R' phase was missing in the energy meter due to fault in the connection from that particular line to the meter.
-So as per the electrical engineering principle of 3 phase power measurement (3 Watt meter method), when one phase voltage is being not sensed by the energy meter the energy recorded would be only the $2/3^{\rm rd}$ of the actual consumption.
-Hence to realise the lost revenue, due 'to the wrong recording, a short assessment bill amounting Rs.
-2,92,664.00 was issued to the appellant, as per the provisions in Section 134 of the Supply Code, 2014.
-The appellant raised an objection for this and the Assistant Engineer, Electrical Section, Vazhakulam and after conducting a hearing and verifying all records dismissed the objections vide proceedings dated 06-08-2016 and demanded the appellant to remit the amount.
+So, as per the electrical engineering principle of 3 phase power measurement (3 Watt meter method), when one phase voltage is being not sensed by the energy meter the energy recorded would be only the 2/3rd of the actual consumption.
+Hence to realise the lost revenue, due to the wrong recording, a short assessment bill amounting to Rs.
+1,59,474.00 was issued to the appellant on 19-03-2016, as per the provisions in Section 134 of the Supply Code, 2014.
+The appellant raised an objection before the Assistant Engineer, Electrical Section, Vazhakulam and after conducting a hearing on 28-07-2016 and verifying all records, dismissed the objections vide proceedings dated 06-08-2016 and demanded the appellant to remit the amount on or before 05-09-2016.

-Aggrieved by this the appellant has approached the Hon'ble CGRF vide complaint 66/2016-17.
-The CGRF vide its order dated 31-12-2016 dismissed the complaint in favour of the respondent.
-In the meantime the appellant has remitted the amount.
+Aggrieved by this the appellant has approached the Hon'ble CGRF vide complaint 71/2016-17.
+The CGRF vide its order dated 21-12-2016 dismissed the complaint in favour of Kerala State Electricity Board Ltd. The appellant has already remitted the amount.
 Regarding the averments in the appeal it may be noted that appellant was not charged for any tampering or theft.
 In the inspection it was established that the voltage of 'R' phase was not reaching the energy meter due to the failure in connection and hence the energy used in this phase was missing from the energy recorded in the meter.
-Regulation 134(1) of Supply Code, 2014 states that "If the licensee establishes either by review or otherwise, that it has undercharged the consumer, the licensee may recover the amount so undercharged from the consumer by issuing a bill."

-As it was established that the appellant was undercharged, the next step was to decide for what period KSEB can recover the short collected amount.
-For that the Supply Code, 2014 Regulation 152 describes that
+Regulation 134(1) of Supply Code 2014 states that "If the licensee establishes either by review or otherwise, that it has undercharged the consumer, the licensee may recover the amount so undercharged from the consumer by issuing a bill."
+As it was established that the appellant has undercharged, the next step was to decide for what period KSEB can recover the short collected amount.
+For that the Supply Code, 2014 Regulation 152 describes that (1) Anomalies attributable to the licensee which are detected on inspection at the premises of the consumer, such as wrong application of multiplication factor, incorrect application of tariff by the licensee even while there is no change in the purpose of use of electricity by the consumer and inaccuracies in metering shall not attract provisions of Section 126 of the Act or of Section 135 of the Act.

-- (1) Anomalies attributable to the licensee which are detected on inspection at the premises of the consumer, such as wrong application of multiplication factor, incorrect application of tariff by the licensee even while there is no change in the purpose of use of electricity by the consumer and inaccuracies in metering shall not attract provisions of Section 126 of the Act or of Section 135 of the Act. - (2) In such cases, the amount of electricity charges short collected by the licensee, if any, shall only be realised from the consumer under normal tariff applicable to the period during which such anomalies persisted. - (3) The amount of electricity charges short collected for the entire period during which such anomalies persisted, may be realised by the licensee without any interest:
+In such cases, the amount of electricity charges short collected by the licensee, if any, shall only be realised from the consumer under normal tariff applicable to the period during which such anomalies persisted.

+The amount of electricity charges short collected for the entire period during which such anomalies persisted, may be realised by the licensee without any interest:

+Provided that, if the period of such short collection due to the anomalies is not known or cannot be reliably assessed, the period of assessment of such short collection of electricity charges shall be limited to twelve months:

+Provided further that while assessing the period of such short collection the factors as specified in sub regulation (8) of Regulation 155 shall be considered:

+Provided also that realisation of electricity charges short collected shall be limited for a maximum period of twenty four months, even if the period during which such anomaly persisted is found to be more than twenty four months.